Personal and Professional Appreciation Letter Examples

 In an age of text messaging and “instant communications,” writing thank-you notes and business letters is becoming a lost art.
 Yet formal letter writing is still a very valuable skill – one that is appreciated by both business and personal recipients alike.
 Saying “thank you” is also a way to forge or grow a relationship with a professional connection.
 This can help your career in the future, as well as on a short-term basis.
 Thus, if you take the time to write a sincere letter that is well-expressed, grammatical, and free of spelling errors, you will stand out favorably in comparison to peers who lack this ability.

 Below are tips on how to write appreciation letters, as well as a list of appreciation letter samples to use as templates for a variety of personal and professional circumstances where you would like to show your appreciation.

 Tips for Writing Appreciation Letters

 Explain why you’re writing.
 Clearly explain what you are showing appreciation for.
-Especially if it has been a while, the person might need a reminder.
+Especially if you dropped the ball on writing immediately and it has been a while, the person might need a reminder.

 Keep it short and focused.
 Keep your letter concise.
 You want to express your thanks without going on for too long.
 A couple of paragraphs is typically sufficient.